 Circuit type: Temporary street course

-City fathers have agreed a three-year deal with Formula E bosses, and will spend around $4.5 million to improve the streets that will be used as the race track.
+City fathers had agreed a three-year deal with Formula E bosses and spent around $4.5 million to improve the streets that will be used as the race track.
 The street course consists of 14 turns and runs from Papineau Avenue to Berri Street, along René Levesque Boulevard., Viger Street, Notre Dame Street. and St. Antoine Street, surrounding the Radio Canada building and passing through the city's Gay Village and the outskirts of Old Montreal.

-The pits and paddock are located on Boulevard René Levesque, next to the Maison du Radio Canada.
+The pits and paddockwere located on Boulevard René Levesque, next to the Maison du Radio Canada.
 The building is accessible within walking distance east of Beaudry Station of the Montreal Metro.

-The eVillage, meanwhile, is located at Square Viger, within walking distance of the Champ-de-Mars metro station.
+The eVillage, meanwhile, was located at Square Viger, within walking distance of the Champ-de-Mars metro station.